What's new in React 18?

 Did you find this article valuable?

-Support Shruti Kapoor by becoming a sponsor.
+Support JSbytes by becoming a sponsor.
 Any amount is appreciated!